 Richard J. Powell, 'A Painter in the World: 1930-1938', Homecoming: The Art and Life of William H. Johnson.

 I’m not a good enough writer to capture in words the feeling I had as a little boy when I was regaled with the stories of Melvin Purvis.
 He was always larger than life in my little mind because he was an FBI man.
 But not only an FBI man-the FBI man who “got” Dillinger.
 In truth, the diminutive southern lawyer was more Atticus Finch than Dirty Harry.
 He never fired at Dillinger but it didn’t matter to me.
+He was a reluctant celebrity who returned to our hometown and tried to settle into the small town lawyer-entrepreneur role and never comfortably did.
+He was a member of my fraternity-Kappa Alpha Order and a graduate of the University of South Carolina School of Law.
+A rather scripted and typical emergence of a southern gentleman.

 Ok, so on to more pedestrian things.
 The Sundae House still purveys goodies that put most everything else in the fast food world to shame.
 We used to ride bikes up here and get burgers and milk shakes.
 They are still as good as they were when I was a child.